Hawks outlast Knicks in double OT

 Trae Young scored 11 of his 48 points in the second overtime and the Atlanta Hawks hung on to defeat the visiting New York Knicks 140-135 on Sunday.
 Young's 3-pointer gave the Hawks a 136-129 lead with 2:14 left in the second overtime.
 The Knicks had a chance to tie when Elfrid Payton missed a 3-pointer with 29.7 left.
 Young made four free throws in the final 12 seconds to ice the game.

 Young was 16 of 16 from the line and made all eight attempts in overtime.
 He added 13 assists for his 20th double-double.
 It was his ninth game with 40-plus points.
-John Collins added 32 points and 11 rebounds, posting his 16 double-double.
-DeAndre Hunter added 19, including a crucial trey in the second overtime.
+John Collins added 32 points and 16 rebounds.
+DeAndre Hunter added 19 points, including a crucial trey in the second overtime.

 New York saw its four-game winning streak end despite getting 35 points and 18 rebounds from Julius Randle.
 Reggie Bullock added 21 points and Mitchell Robinson had 15 points and 11 rebounds.
 Randle scored 12 of his points in the first quarter to stake the Knicks to a 31-20 lead.
 New York kept the momentum and led by 15 when Bobby Portis made a jumper with 10:32 to take a 37-22 advantage.
 Atlanta responded with a 29-13 run and took a 51-40 lead on a Kevin Huerter basket with 4:44 left.
 The Knicks held a 63-61 lead at halftime.